History of animation: Anime in Europe

-Anime import offered relatively inexpensive animated series, but some European broadcasters thought of animation as something for young children and all too easily programmed anime series accordingly.
-This led to much criticism when some programs were deemed too violent for children.
+Anime import offered relatively inexpensive animated series, but some European broadcasters thought of animation as something for young children and programmed anime series accordingly.
+This led to a lot of criticism when some programs were deemed too violent for children.
 Child-friendly adaptions of European stories ensured much more success in Europe, with popular titles such as アルプスの少女ハイジ (Heidi, Girl of the Alps) (1974) and みつばちマーヤの冒険 (Maya the Honey Bee) (1975).

-Only a few animation studios were active in Europe and starting a new studio required much time, effort, and money.
+Only a few animation studios were active in Europe and starting a new studio required a lot of time, effort, and money.
 For European producers interested in animated series, it made sense to collaborate with Japanese studios that could provide affordable animation of relatively high quality.
-Resulting productions include Barbapapa (The Netherlands/Japan/France 1973–1977), Wickie und die to starken Männer/小さなバイキング ビッケ (Vicky the Viking) (Austria/Germany/Japan 1974), Il était une fois...
+Resulting productions of these arrangements include Barbapapa (The Netherlands/Japan/France 1973–1977), Wickie und die to starken Männer/小さなバイキング ビッケ (Vicky the Viking) (Austria/Germany/Japan 1974), Il était une fois...
 (Once Upon a Time...)
 (France/Japan 1978) and Doctor Snuggles (The Netherlands/West Germany/Japan/US 1979).

 Artistic short-animation highlights

 Short animated films mostly became a medium for film festivals in which independent animators showcased their talents.
-With the big studios away from the field, the Academy Award for Best Animated Short Film and nominations of the 1970s and 1980s were usually for relatively unknown artists.
+With the big studios away from the field, the Academy Award for Best Animated Short Film and nominations of the 1970s and 1980s usually went to relatively unknown artists.

-La Linea (Italy 1971, 1978, 1986) is a popular animation series with the main character that consists of a part of an otherwise straight white line that runs horizontally across the screen.
+La Linea (Italy 1971, 1978, 1986) is a popular animation series with the main character that is a part of an otherwise straight white line that runs horizontally across the screen.

-Soviet/Russian animator Yuri Norstein "is considered by many to be not just the best animator of his era, but the best of all time".
+Soviet/Russian animator Yuri Norstein "is considered by many to be not just the best animator of his era, but the best of all time", according to Peter Finn.
 He released a handful of award-winning short films in the 1970s: